qaul/qaul.net/docs/qaul/rust/connecting-nodes-statically.md

 a random free port where it starts to listen on.

-## Configuring the Server
+## Configuring a Static Node

-In order for the server to be approachable by others you need to fix the network port to a specific number.
+In order for the a node to be approachable by others you need to fix the network port to a specific number.
 By default qaul.net nodes shall listen on port `9229`.

 Your new internet configuration looks like this: `/ip4/0.0.0.0/tcp/9229`